patrickbwarren/transam-triton/EMULATOR.md

 #### System ROMs

-The ROM dumps for the Triton L7.2 Monitor and BASIC, and TRAP, can be compiled to binaries using `trimcc` as described in [TRIMCC.md](TRIMCC.md),
+The ROM dumps for the Triton L7.2 monitor and BASIC, and TRAP, can be compiled to binaries using `trimcc` as described in [TRIMCC.md](TRIMCC.md),
 ```
 ./trimcc mona72_rom.tri -o MONA72_ROM